rticommunity/rticonnextdds-connector-js/docs/connector.rst

 Creating a new Connector
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new :class:`Connector`, pass an XML file and a configuration name:
+To create a new :class:`Connector`, pass an XML file and a configuration name to the constructor:

 .. code-block:: javascript